The following sections provide detailed information about the following storage pool components:

 # format . . . selecting c1t0d0 partition> p Current partition table (original): Total disk cylinders available: 49779 + 2 (reserved cylinders) Part Tag Flag Cylinders Size Blocks 0 root wm 1 - 49778 68.36GB (49778/0/0) 143360640 1 unassigned wu 0 0 (0/0/0) 0 2 backup wm 0 - 49778 68.36GB (49779/0/0) 143363520 3 unassigned wu 0 0 (0/0/0) 0 4 unassigned wu 0 0 (0/0/0) 0 5 unassigned wu 0 0 (0/0/0) 0 6 unassigned wu 0 0 (0/0/0) 0 7 unassigned wu 0 0 (0/0/0) 0 8 boot wu 0 - 0 1.41MB (1/0/0) 2880 9 unassigned wu 0 0 (0/0/0) 0

 ZFS also allows you to use UFS files as virtual devices in your storage pool.
 This feature is aimed primarily at testing and enabling simple experimentation, not for production use.
 The reason is that any use of files relies on the underlying file system for consistency.
 If you create a ZFS pool backed by files on a UFS file system, then you are implicitly relying on UFS to guarantee correctness and synchronous semantics.

-However, files can be quite useful when you are first trying out ZFS or experimenting with more complicated configurations when insufficient physical devices are present.
-All files must be specified as complete paths and must be at least 64 MB in size.
+However, files can be quite useful when you are first trying out ZFS or experimenting with more complicated layouts when not enough physical devices are present.
+All files must be specified as complete paths and must be at least 64 Mbytes in size.